 Trustees & Advisory Group

-Richard Sambrook is Professor of Journalism and Director of the Centre for Journalism at Cardiff School of Journalism, Media and Cultural Studies at Cardiff University.
+Richard Sambrook (Chairman) is Professor of Journalism and Director of the Centre for Journalism at Cardiff School of Journalism, Media and Cultural Studies at Cardiff University.
 Previously, he worked for the BBC for 30 years, leaving his post as Director of the Global News Division in 2010.

-Flora Carmichael is a Senior Journalist at the BBC World Service.
+Flora Carmichael Senior Journalist at the BBC World Service.
 She has developed partnerships between BBC News and media organisations around the world and has delivered training for journalists and media professionals across Africa.
 She started her career at the Frontline Club, working on international partnerships in Russia and Eastern Europe, and later managed the operations of the Frontline Club Charitable Trust.

 - ADVISORY BOARD